-Dominic is a second-year PhD student with research interests in American zoos, environmental humanities, and the bio-politics of animal conservation programs.
+Dominic is a PhD candidate with research interests in American zoos, environmental humanities, and the bio-politics of animal conservation programs.
 His engagement with the humanities is deeply informed by his undergraduate education in biology, and prior work as a Great Apes zookeeper and conservation educator.
 He also serves as a member of the Iowa City Public Art Advisory Committee and gallery team member at Public Space One, a community-driven contemporary art space.

 Graduate Research Assistant (2019/2020)